FlipskiZ/BaseMod/README.md

 * BaseMod.unsubscribeFrom...()

 #### Subscriptions ####
+Implement the appropriate interface (ex. `PostInitializeSubscribe`)
-* PostInitialize() - One time only, at the end of CardCrawlGame.initialize()
+* receivePostInitialize() - One time only, at the end of `CardCrawlGame.initialize()`
-* Render(SpriteBatch) - Under tips and the cursor, above everything else
+* receiveRender(SpriteBatch) - Under tips and the cursor, above everything else
-* PostRender(SpriteBatch) - Above everything
+* receivePostRender(SpriteBatch) - Above everything
-* PreUpdate() - Immediately after input is handled
+* receivePreUpdate() - Immediately after input is handled
-* PostUpdate() - Immediately before input is disposed
+* receivePostUpdate() - Immediately before input is disposed

 ### Mod Badges ###
 Currently only has full support for the badges themselves.
 Clicking any will open the BaseMod settings page for now.